Low Calorie Candy

 Instructions

-• In a small bowl, add the boiling water with the teabags and let the flavor seep into it.
+• In a small bowl, add the boiling water and the tea bags, and let the tea steep.
 After several minutes, add the granulated sweetener and let it dissolve.
 Remove the tea bags.

-• Add the tea mixture into a small saucepan.
+• Add the tea mixture to a small saucepan.
 Let the tea cool to room temperature.
-Add half the gelatine and whisk into the tea mixture.
+Add half the gelatin and whisk it into the tea mixture.
 Add the remaining gelatine and whisk very well.

-• Place the saucepan over low heat and stir regularly, until the gelatine has dissolved.
+• Place the saucepan over low heat and stir regularly until the gelatine has dissolved.
 Remove from the heat.
-If adding food coloring, divide the tea mixture amongst four small bowls and add one different color per bowl.
+If adding food coloring, divide the tea mixture among four small bowls and add a different color to each bowl.

-• Pop out the candy from the molds and enjoy.
+• Pop the candy out of the molds and enjoy.

 Notes